 Just a single one-hour session of yoga can increase GABA by 27%.
 (14)

 If you’re concerned you aren’t flexible enough, give the ancient martial arts tai chi or qi gong a try instead.

-They offer similar relaxation benefits but flexibility is not required.
+They offer similar relaxation benefits but you won’t have to get on the floor and flexibility is not a prerequisite.

 Yoga Breathing Techniques